CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

    .. figure:: img/Layout_map2setting.png
       :align: center

+IMPORTANT

+Be sure to 'Lock Layers' as shown above.

 Once you are happy with your map inset position and scale, add a rectangle to show roughly where Niagara College campus is located in the map inset.